Poincar\'e duality for loop spaces: Abstract

 \section{Abstract}

-We prove a Poincar\'e duality theorem with products between Rabinowitz Floer homology and cohomology, for both closed and open strings.
-This lifts to a duality theorem between open-closed TQFTs.
-Specializing to the case of cotangent bundles, we define extended loop homology and cohomology and explain from a unified perspective pairs of dual results which have been observed over the years in the context of the search for closed geodesics.
-These concern critical levels, relations to the based loop space, manifolds all of whose geodesics are closed, Bott index iteration, level-potency, and homotopy invariance.
-We extend the loop cohomology product to include constant loops.
-We prove a relation conjectured by Sullivan between the loop product and the extended loop homology coproduct as a consequence of associativity for the product on extended loop homology.
+We show that Rabinowitz Floer homology and cohomology carry the structure of a graded Frobenius algebra for both closed and open strings.
+We prove a Poincar\'e duality theorem between homology and cohomology that preserves this structure.
+This lifts to a duality theorem between graded open-closed TQFTs.
+We use in a systematic way the formalism of Tate vector spaces.

+Specializing to the case of cotangent bundles, we define Rabinowitz loop homology and cohomology and explain from a unified perspective pairs of dual results that have been observed over the years in the context of the search for closed geodesics.
+These concern critical levels, relations to the based loop space, manifolds all of whose geodesics are closed, Bott index iteration, and level-potency.
+Moreover, the graded Frobenius algebra structure gives meaning and proof to a relation conjectured by Sullivan between the loop product and coproduct.